-I cannot consider a complaint until you have first given the CRT the opportunity to investigate it.
+I cannot consider a complaint until you have first given the Trust the opportunity to investigate it.
 You can find details of how to make a complaint at https://canalrivertrust.org.uk/contact-us/making-a-complaint.
-If you have completed the CRT’s complaints process, and are still not satisfied, you have up to 12 months from the date of the CRT’s second level response to ask me to consider your complaint.
+If you have completed the Trust’s complaints process, and are still not satisfied, you have up to 12 months from the date of the Trust’s second level response to ask me to consider your complaint.

 Can the Ombudsman refuse to consider a complaint?